Founded in 1973, Rathdown School was established through the merging of four Dublin Girls’ Schools.

 Explore the history of Rathdown School through a StoryMap:

-The Board of Governors, along with senior management, are now working on an ambitious development plan for the campus to ensure that Rathdown School remains the pre-eminent educational experience for girls in Ireland, as well as adapting and evolving the campus to the changing needs of the Rathdown School Community in the coming decades.
+The Board of Governors, along with senior management, are now working on an ambitious development plan for the campus to ensure that Rathdown School remains the pre-eminent educational experience for girls and boys in Ireland, as well as adapting and evolving the campus to the changing needs of the Rathdown School Community in the coming decades.